DateTime

 DateTimeValues

-Section titled “DateTimeValues”Individual date & time values, representing the primitives that make up a DateTime
+Section titled “DateTimeValues”Individual date & time values, representing the primitives that make up a DateTime.

 This is a dictionary that will contain the following values:

-value may also be included,
+An additional millisecond value may also be included,

-and should be within the range 0 -> 999
+and should be within the range 0 -> 999, but is optional.

 However, any method returning this type should be guaranteed to include milliseconds - see individual methods to verify.